 12. Season 3, Episode 7: The Bite.
 4 ½ stars.
 In which El is bitten by the Mind Flayer and put on borrowed time.
 She’s just emerged from a harrowing trip in the Void where Billy latched on to her mind and located her in Hopper’s cabin.
 The flayed beast descends on the cabin and punches more than a few holes through it.
 El dishes out her usual ass-poundings, but she’s finally met her match: it seizes her leg and almost pulls her through the ceiling.
 The scene is intense, as her friends hold her back in a tug of war, and Nancy puts her rifle to good use, but El’s leg is infected.
 Inside the mall there’s a clever reversal of roles, when Dustin and Erica assume command of Steve and Robin who are still recovering from being drugged and tortured.
 They duck into a showing of Back to the Future and there’s some entertaining fallout when Steve and Robin need to puke in the bathroom.
 Meanwhile, Hopper and Joyce and Murray Bauman get mired at the the town fireworks party, where amusement park rides and fun houses become a hunting ground for the Russian Terminator; he kills Alexei and almost takes out Hopper too.
 The Fun Fair is pure eye candy, and this episode has good rewatch value for the holiday theme.

 13. Season 2, Episode 7: The Lost Sister.
 4 ½ stars.
-Judged by most fans and critics to be the worst episode of the series, it’s not nearly as bad as people make it out to be, and it’s really grown on me.
+Judged by most fans and critics to be the worst episode of the series, it’s actually quite a good one; it’s really grown on me.
 It aligns with season 2’s over-arching theme of estrangement and alienation, as we see Eleven traveling to Chicago and joining a street-gang led by her long lost “lab sister”.
 Kali has telekinetic abilities like El, but instead of moving objects she makes people see things that aren’t there (or not see things that are).
 She and her gang hunt down and kill scientists who worked for Doctor Brenner, and the episode focuses on Eleven coming to terms with her power and ultimately rejecting the use of that power for homicidal revenge.
 The atmosphere evokes The Dark Knight, as El goes on a vigilante tear by night with her new friends, and it’s a crucial part of her character arc.
 She boasts to Kali’s gang, when they doubt her commitment, that she has killed many people — but that had always been in self defense.
 Now she tastes the thrill of cold blooded murder, and it’s only at that point (in the above pic) she realizes she doesn’t belong here.
 Her departure is great: Kali warns her that her friends in Hawkins can’t save her, and El says, “No, but I can save them.”
 If not for some of the hollow characters in Kali’s street gang, this would place even higher on my list.

 14. Season 1, Episode 4: The Body.
 4 ½ stars.
 This chapter is a major turning point in season 1, of slow-burns and stinging revelations, in which Hopper and Jonathan, along different paths, come to realize that Joyce isn’t crazy and that Will may still be alive.
 Hopper finds the fake body at the morgue, and Jonathan hooks up with Nancy, who has also seen the creature without a face in searching for Barbara.
 The kids also realize Will is alive (despite their tragic certainty at the end of episode 3), when El channels his voice over the radio.
 Three particular scenes stand out: (1) the boys dressing up El, basically making her over into the “ideal girl” as imagined by twelve-year old boys, with rather ghastly results; (2) the gymnasium incident where El freezes Troy and makes him piss his pants; (3) Joyce ripping down her wallpaper and seeing her terrified son shouting to her in a flesh-encased portion of the wall.
 That last gave me a nightmare and goes a long way in counting for my high esteem of this episode.